-- Any effect on road safety, either arising form from the siting of the pitch or from customers visiting or leaving. - Any loss of amenity caused by noise, traffic, smell etc. - Existing traffic orders e.g. waiting restrictions. - Any potential obstruction of pedestrian or vehicular access. - Any obstruction to the safe passage of pedestrians. - The safe access and egress of customers and staff from the pitch and immediate vicinity.
+- Any effect on road safety, either arising from the siting of the pitch or from customers visiting or leaving. - Any loss of amenity caused by noise, traffic, smell etc. - Existing traffic orders e.g. waiting restrictions. - Any potential obstruction of pedestrian, vehicular or disabled access. - Any obstruction to the safe passage of pedestrians and wheelchair users. - The safe access and egress of customers and staff from the pitch and immediate vicinity.